Smrtnyk/Firetable/CODE_OF_CONDUCT.md

 - Acting as a project representative at online or offline events

 ## Enforcement
-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at **[INSERT CONTACT EMAIL OR OTHER METHOD]**.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at **[milankeser@outlook.de](mailto:milankeser@outlook.de)**.
 All complaints will be reviewed and investigated promptly and fairly.

 Project maintainers have the right and responsibility to take appropriate action, which may include but is not limited to:
 - Giving warnings